jplflyer/BeatPatterns/README.md

 This brings you to run settings.
 In the middle of the screen near the top is a grey box with some stuff.
 One of those checkboxes near the bottom of that grey box is "Add build library search path to DYLD_LIBRARY_PATH...".

 Click that sucker OFF.

-# Code Goals
-There's a lot to do.

 ## The Generator